MarsDex-2045/MarsDex-Server/README.md

 4. Before running the server, make sure that the 8080 & 9000 ports are available on your machine and not used by any other services that run on `localhost`
 5. Run the sever and connect to the webclient `http://localhost:9000` and connect to the database.
 Don't fill in the credentials.
 6. Fill the DB with mock data with the `dbConstruction.sql` script.
 You can find the script in `src/test/resources/`.
 Copy it into the web console and execute it.
     - :exclamation: If you're having troubles loading the data in, you might have a database that is filled.
-You can clean it with the `dbClean.sql` script
+You can clean it with the `dbClean.sql` script.

 Congrats, now you have a MarsDex Server up and running.
 You'll still need [The MarsDex Client](https://git.ti.howest.be/TI/2020-2021/s3/project-ii/projects/groep-23/client) in order to interact with it through a website.